Boaz Weinstein

-Boaz Weinstein (born 1973) is an American hedge fund manager and founder of Saba Capital Management.
+Boaz Ronald Weinstein (born 1973) is an American hedge fund manager and founder of Saba Capital Management.
 He rose to prominence at Deutsche Bank in the early and mid 2000s with his credit default swap and capital structure arbitrage trading strategies.
 He then formed a proprietary trading group within Deutsche Bank.
 After leaving the bank in 2009, Weinstein started Saba Capital Management as a separate hedge fund.
-As of September 2022, Saba manages $4.8 billion in assets.
+As of August 2025, Saba manages $6 billion in assets.

 Weinstein was among the first to identify and publicize a trading opportunity that was later nicknamed the "London Whale", when a trader at JPMorgan made a number of trades that exposed the firm to about $6.2 billion in losses.
 The trades in turn netted several hedge funds including Weinstein's hundreds of millions of dollars after they took an opposing position in the credit default swap market.

 Early life and education

-Weinstein is the son of Giselle and Stanford Weinstein and grew up in a Jewish family the Upper West Side.
+Weinstein is the son of Giselle and Stanford Weinstein and grew up in a Jewish family on the Upper West Side.
 His father owned an insurance brokerage and his mother, who had immigrated from Israel, was a translator.
 He has an older sister, Ilana.

 Weinstein first enrolled in a chess workshop at the age of five.
 At the age of sixteen, he was ranked as a Life Master by the United States Chess Federation and was third in the US for his age group.

 Weinstein had an interest in investing from an early age and was a fan of the television program Wall Street Week, hosted by Louis Rukeyser, which his family watched every Friday night.
 As a junior at the Stuyvesant High School in New York City, he was a winner of a stock-picking contest sponsored by Newsday, beating out a field of about 5000 students.
 At 15 years old, he began working as an intern at Merrill Lynch, after school and during the summer.
 He attended the University of Michigan and graduated in 1995 with a degree in philosophy.
 During one summer, he worked at Goldman Sachs and was mentored by David Delucia, a partner at the firm.